czhou578/Thomas-Sowell-Notes/Intellectuals-And-Society.md

 it is critical to try to understand the patterns of their behavior and the incentives and constraints affecting those patterns.

-Butthe ultimate test of a deconstructionist’s ideas is whether other deconstructionists find those ideas interesting, original, persuasive, elegant, or ingenious.
+But the ultimate test of a deconstructionist’s ideas is whether other deconstructionists find those ideas interesting, original, persuasive, elegant, or ingenious.
 There is no external test.

 The great problem—and the great social danger—with purely internal criteria